 In Massachusetts, public hearings are often continued many times.
 As a result, a single hearing may stretch over multiple years.
+All individual hearing sessions, including continued sessions, must be scheduled with 14 days' public notice.
 The hearing process is a burden on all involved; one public-sector interviewee "attended 150 hearings in one 18-month period."